StimulCross/nestjs-ttl-cache/README.md

 anyCustomProvider.getRandomNumberAsync(); // -> Promise { 0.24774185142387612 }

 // Without @CachedAsync() decorator
-// Not awaited calls return new promises for each call. anyCustomProvider.getRandomNumberAsync(); // -> Promise { 0.01035534046752562 }
+// Not awaited calls return a new promise for each call. anyCustomProvider.getRandomNumberAsync(); // -> Promise { 0.01035534046752562 }
 anyCustomProvider.getRandomNumberAsync(); // -> Promise { 0.19166009286482677 }
 anyCustomProvider.getRandomNumberAsync(); // -> Promise { 0.04037471223786249 }